christianalfoni/reactx/docs/03_how_to.md

 Reactions and effects are fundamentally bad constructs for state management.
 They do not improve your understanding of how your code executes and are not necessary.
 Even in scenarios where the `count` could change from multiple places and you want to centralise the log statement the indirection is not worth it, rather lift the logic into a function that changes the count and does the log.

+> This mechanism is what enables components to observe changes and reconcile.
+Deriving state into UI makes a lot of sense, but managing state in and of itself becomes confusing

 ## Guarantees and encapsulation

 Defaulting to strong guarantees and encapsulation typically slows down development.
-For example Redux requires you to create and dispatch and action, then resolve an immutable state change within a reducer.
+For example Redux requires you to create an action,dispatch it and then resolve an immutable state change within a reducer.
 This encapsulates the state and gives some guarantees, but it slows you down.
 With **bonsify** we rather subscribe to an open and accessible model, where you as a developer and team create guarantees and encapsulations where it makes sense.
 An example of this would be:

 ```ts
 const createItem = (data) => {